-Woodworm beetles can affect both hard and soft woods.
-The moisture content in timbers is extremely important.
+The level of moisture content in your timbers is why you get woodworm.
 A relative humidity above 60% increases the likelihood of woodworm becoming an issue.
 By contrast, timber moisture content below 12% is considered too dry for an infestation to occur.
 Wood boring beetles typically only attack seasoned sapwood timber, not live or fresh wood.
 Also, they usually does not attack heartwood timbers.
 This is readily observed from surveying infested structures.
 Whereby one piece of timber has been heavily attacked and an adjacent one is left virtually untouched.
 Woodworm infestations are generally a problem of old wooden houses that were built with untreated timbers.

-We have over thirty years experience in providing Woodworm Treatments that eliminate Woodworm Beetles.
+We have over thirty years experience in providing Quality Treatments that eliminate Woodworm Beetles.

 We offer clients a wide range of services including a comprehensive survey to identify the areas of infestation.
 Along with a complete treatment of the affected areas and full reinstatement of previous surface finishes.

 To treat it effectively, the larval stage of the life cycle of the wood boring beetle needs to be targeted.
 A water-based woodworm treatment is most effective as the chemical soaks into the timbers, killing existing infestations but also protecting against any future outbreaks.
 This type of treatment is safe for people and pets who may be in the vicinity of the treatment area.